snlabs-tech/SN-Rating-Model/docs/3_Methodology_Overview.md

-# SN Corporate Rating Model – Methodology
+# SN-Rating-Model – Methodology

-This document describes the methodology implemented in the SN Corporate Rating Model; earlier versions are deprecated.
+This document describes the methodology implemented in the SN-Rating-Model; earlier versions are deprecated.
 It is a transparent, rules-based framework that combines quantitative financial metrics and qualitative assessments into an issuer rating and outlook.

 ---